subscriptions-project/swg-js/docs/subscribe-flow.md

 The `setOnPaymentResponse` callback will be called once the subscription is complete, or when the previously executed subscription is recovered.

 ## Subscribe response
 The response returned by the `setOnPaymentResponse` callback is the [`SubscribeResponse`](../src/api/subscribe-response.js) object.
-It includes purchase details, as well as user data.
+It includes purchase details, as well as user data and the purchased entitlement.
 ### Structure
 The SubscriptionResponse object has the following structure:
 ```json